-On March 20, America will celebrate — if that’s the right word for it — the anniversary of our invasion of Iraq, one of the most well-executed projections of U.S. military might in history.
-Despite fears that we were underestimating Saddam Hussein’s capabilities (not to mention an elaborate $250 million dress rehearsal during which the team playing the enemy quickly decimated the U.S. fleet), a coalition including American, British, Australian and Polish armed forces managed to seize control of the country within a mere 21 days, with relatively few casualties on eitherside.
+On March 20, America celebrated — if that’s the right word for it — the anniversary of our invasion of Iraq, one of the most well-executed projections of U.S. military might in history.
+Despite fears that we were underestimating Saddam Hussein’s capabilities (not to mention an elaborate $250 million dress rehearsal during which the team playing the enemy quickly decimated the U.S. fleet), a coalition including American, British, Australian, and Polish armed forces managed to seize control of the country within a mere 21 days, with relatively few casualties on either side.

 Leaving aside the difficulties presented by the subsequent occupation, Operation Iraqi Freedom was an impressive feat of warfighting, arguably every bit the “cakewalk” that one widely mocked column predicted it would be.

 But while military textbooks attribute the campaign’s success to careful planning and coordination, an ability to improvise, superior personnel, air supremacy, and the deployment of overwhelming force, less commonly acknowledged is the role of a minuscule advance team made up of CIA special activities division forces and special forces operators, who spent nine full months in Iraq before the Tomahawks started flying, carefully preparing the battlespace.
 Meanwhile, they also got a preview of the U.S. military’s misguided view of the Iraqi Army, which would later lead to the undoing of so much good work.

 The invasion’s success was attributable to careful preparation, Sam Faddis, the former CIA operative who led the first team into Iraq told Task & Purpose.
 “In the north, the Iraqi military didn’t put up a fight,” he explained.
 “They left their barracks and went home.
 But that didn’t just happen.
 We had been working them for a long time, destabilizing the regime.”